danielsguima/ThePokeGOBot/README.md

 | /gettrainers 	| Master only 	|get the list of users that have set their trainer's information|`/gettrainers`|

 ## TODO
+- Only create raid's list with time in the future
 - Create raid's list by using the Pokémon Pokédex Number
 - Create raid's list for raids that are yet to hatch
 - Edit raid list's raid boss